lishenglilab/DRIVE/DRIVE_toy_example.md

 ├── gene_sample.csv
 ├── mu_sample.csv
 ├── cnv_sample.csv
-├── gsva_sample.csv
-└── mi_sample.csv
+└── gsva_sample.csv
 ```

 In DRIVE, the input files include drug structure information and sample-level molecular features.
-The molecular features may be raw omics profiles, such as gene expression, mutation, copy number variation, or microRNA expression, as well as derived pathway-level features, such as GSVA, ssGSEA, or GSEA-derived scores.
+The molecular features may be raw omics profiles, such as gene expression, mutation, and copy number variation, as well as derived pathway-level features, such as GSVA, ssGSEA, or GSEA-derived scores.

 ## Input file requirements